The CIA needs to be banned because there is no hope for a fix (Global Research, Canada)

 According to the Associated Press, when the Senate claimed in the position of CIA’s new director Leon Panetta, he said that the Obama administration would not prosecute those agency employees "who are involved in harsh interrogations, even if they are torture, if they do not go beyond the scope of their job descriptions. " This will allow investigators to avoid punishment for the execution of clearly criminal orders, which they on all grounds may not carry out.

-“Panetta also said that the Obama administration will continue the practice of transferring foreign detainees to other countries for interrogation, but only if US officials are confident that they will not torture prisoners,” the authors of the Associated Press wrote.
-If the past is just the beginning, how can Panetta be sure that colleagues from the CIA in countries such as Egypt and Morocco will stop torturing their prisoners?
-Why at all did the CIA kidnap people in the streets of Milan and New York, and then transport them to these countries, if not for torture?
-Of course, it was not a gift for those arrested in the form of a trip to the Mediterranean.
-By its long and practically unsurpassed history of the reckless disregard of international norms, the CIA deprived itself of the right to exist.
+"Panetta also said the Obama administration would continue the practice of transferring foreign detainees to other countries for interrogation, but only if U.S. officials were assured that the prisoners would not be tortured," the Associated Press article wrote.
+If the past was just the beginning, how could Panetta be sure that the CIA's goons' counterparts in countries like Egypt and Morocco would stop torturing their prisoners?
+Why would the CIA snatch people off the streets of Milan and New York and then transport them to those countries if not to torture them?
+Certainly, it wasn't a gift to the detainees in the form of a trip to the Mediterranean.
+The CIA's long and almost unrivaled record of reckless disregard for international norms has made it impossible for it to exist.

 It will be worse than a misfortune if President Obama continues the inhuman (and illegal) practice of detaining and transporting people to CIA prisons, which President Bill Clinton began, and President Bush has significantly expanded.
 If the White House thinks that its agents can dodge around the world, seize and torture any person of their choice without a court order, without due observance of the legal procedure, and not be held accountable for their crimes, this only shows one thing: that Americans consider themselves to be the Host Race, which is better than anyone else and is above international law.
 This is not much different from the philosophy by which the Third Reich of Adolf Hitler arose.
 It will be the greatest paradox if the American electorate, who rejected racism last year, voted for a constitutional lawyer confirming the criminal views of his predecessor on this kind of activity.
 Illegal arrests and extraditions must be stopped.
 CIA needs to ban.